ponylang/pony-patterns/docs/code-sharing/notifier.md

         _notify.cancel(this)
 ```

-What does this look to a user?
+What does this look like to a user?
 Here's an example:

 ```pony
 use "time"